ksu-cs-textbooks/cis580/content/05-audio/03-positional-sounds.md

 ```

 ### Using Positional Sound in a 2D Game
 The positional sound support in MonoGame is for 3D soundscapes, but just as we can render 2D sprites using 3D hardware, we can create 2D soundscapes in 3D.
-The easiest technique for this is to position all our emitters and listeners in the plane $z=0$.
+The easiest technique for this is to position all our emitters and listeners in the plane {{< math >}}$ z=0 ${{< /math >}}.

 The `Vector3` constructor actually has support for this built-in as it can take a `Vector2` for the `X` and `Y` components, and a separate scalar for the `Z` component.
 Consider a game where we represent the player's position with a `Vector2 position`, direction with a `Vector2 direction`, and velocity with a `Vector2 velocity`.
 We can update our `AudioListener listener` with: